Ralexs0096/TicketsApp/src/api/docs/Error7.md

-# Error1
+# Error7

-An unknown error occurred while attempting to retrieve the data.
+An unknown error occurred when trying to delete a brand.

 ## Properties